Rozy says…There is this product called Tala Ant Egg oil, sounds fishy to me, but I am wishing it to be true!

 Ant Egg Oil, Aqua,Glyceryl Stearate (and) Ceteareth-20 Ceteareth-12( and) Cetearyl Alcohol(and)Cetyl Palmitate,Herbal Extract,Dicaprylyl Carbonate,Hexyldecanol &Hexyldecayl Laurate, Glyceryl monostearate,Glycerin,Prpyle Glycol,Dimethicone, Fragrance,Phenoxiethanol,1-2-dibroma-2,4-dicyanobutane and CIT/MIT, Chamaemelum arvensis

 Do you want to buy Ant Egg Oil cream?
 Probably not.
-But if you click the link below and then buy ANY product, the Beauty Brains receive a small commission which helps defray some of the costs of running our website.
+But if you click this link for Tala Ant Egg Oil and then buy ANY product, the Beauty Brains receive a small commission which helps defray some of the costs of running our website.
 Thank you!